pulp-platform/axi/doc/axi_xbar.md

 The crossbar features a configuration struct which fixes all parameters needed in the submodules instantiated in the design.
 One of these is called `LatencyMode`.
 This is a special enum defined in the package `axi_pkg` of the repository.
 It defines which spill register of the axi demuxes and muxes get instantiated.
 The recommended configuration is to have a latency of two on the AW and AR channels as they have the most and longest control logic in them.
 The reason being the ID counters.
 Additionally it is recommended to not set the fall-through parameter as then the longest path will be long.
 It is however possible to run the crossbar in a fully combinatorical fashion.
 Further, like with the other AXI modules, it is necessary to give the AXI channel structs as parameters.
 Due to the extension of the ID it is necessary to define the structs for each the slave and the master ports.
 The final parameter specifies the rule struct of the address mapping.

-Following [@tbl:params-axi-xbar] describes the parameters of the configuration struct in detail:
+Following table describes the parameters of the configuration struct in detail:

 | Name | Type | Function |
 |:------------------ |:----------------- |:---------------------------------- |